adityab894/adityab894/README.md

 Hello everyone!

 I'm Aditya, the Top Gun of Tech at DYPCOE in his last second sortie of his flying career, soaring through the realms of Robotics & Automation.
-As an ace coder in the digital skies, Aditya pilots React.js and Next.js to craft sleek, high-flying frontends, while commanding Node.js and MongoDB in the backend, executing precision data maneuvers.
+As an ace coder in the digital skies, Aditya pilots React.js and Next.js to craft sleek, high-flying frontends.

 I'm not just a coder; I'm a tech maverick, blending creativity with coding expertise.